-Here is my list of the top things to do in Berkeley, CA–from a local’s perspective.
+Here is your ultimate guide to Berkeley sightseeing, with details about where to eat, shop, enjoy the outdoors, and learn more about the Bay Area.
+Continue reading for my list of the top things to do in Berkeley, CA–from a local’s perspective!
 (Forewarning: There will be lots of food recommendations.)

 This post may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running/pumping out useful and free content.
 Thanks a lot!